electromagnetic vulnerability (s) (noun)

 , formidabilities (pl)

-1. A difficult task to accomplish or to deal with: Fighting and surviving the terrible fires in California in 2017 has been the worst formidability the state has ever experienced before.
+1. The quality of being difficult to accomplish or to deal with: Fighting and surviving the terrible fires in California in 2017 and 2020 have been the worst formidabilities the state has ever experienced before.

-2. Something that is large and impressive in size or amount: As a computer technician, James has proven that he has mastered the formidabilities involved with setting up many efficient electronic devices for storing and processing data systems with several big companies; as well as, training the individuals who must work with them.
+2. The caliber of something that is large and impressive in size or amount: As a computer technician, James has proven that he has mastered the formidabilities involved with setting up many efficient electronic devices for storing and processing data systems with several big companies, as well as training the individuals who must work with them.

 , more impalpable, most impalpable

-1. A reference to being incapable of perceiving something by the sense of touch; intangible or untouchable: People have to accept the fact that there could be impalpable
+1. A reference to an incapability of perceiving something by the sense of touch; intangible or untouchable: People have to accept the fact that there could be impalpable

 spirits because there is no way we can feel them.

-2. Difficult for the mind to grasp readily or easily: The impalpable
+2. Pertaining to something which is difficult for the mind to grasp readily or easily: The impalpable

-3. Descriptive of being impossible to detect something by touching it because it is extremely fine or small: The flour that Jim was rubbing between his fingers was so impalpable
+3. Descriptive of something impossible to detect by touching it because it is extremely fine or small: The flour that Jim was rubbing between his fingers was so impalpable

 that no grit could be felt.